 - Develop a security incident response plan to responsibly handle data breaches if they do occur.

-- Comply with relevant privacy and security frameworks including GDPR, HIPAA, and CCPA that regulate how companies must legally protect data.
+- Comply with relevant privacy and security frameworks including GDPR, HIPAA, and CCPA / CPRA that regulate how companies must legally protect data.

 How Strike Graph can help